Hurricane Chris forms off US East Coast, life-threatening surf, rip currents possible

 Puerto Rico and the U.S. Virgin Islands were hit by power outages and widespread flooding Monday as Beryl's remnants hit the Caribbean, the region's first test since last year's disastrous hurricane season.
 More than 47,000 customers in Puerto Rico lost electricity at the peak of the bad weather, but that number dropped to 13,000 late Monday as crews rushed to restore power.

 Up to 5 inches of rain fell across Puerto Rico, the National Weather Service said.
-Nearly 2 inches fell in San Juan, making it the city's rainiest day of the year.
+Nearly 2 inches fell in San Juan, the city's rainiest day of the year.

 On the island of Dominica, which was devastated by Maria last year, no landslides or widespread flooding were reported, according to Marshall Alexander of Dominica’s Meteorological Service.